AI for Risk Management: The Battle of Computer with Human

 You might have heard—the future is automated.
 And according to a report by PwC, this could be true.
 By 2030, it’s estimated that a massive 30% of roles in the finance sector will be automated.
-But what does this mean exactly for fintech companies and staff, and more specifically, risk management?
+But what does this mean exactly for fintech companies and staff, and more specifically, risk assessment AI?
 Surely, the human factor is not obsolete just yet?

 Automation might be at the top of every company’s to-do list, but when it comes to credit risk management, as the saying goes, you can never be too careful.
 What are some of the factors to look out for, and how do the human and the machine compare?